luizguilhermesj/catalog-and-bag/README.md

 ### Architecture

-This is a components architecture, the idea is to have independent components that can work alogside each other, without tied behaviors.
+This is a components architecture, the idea is to have independent components that can work alongside each other, without tied behaviors.
-They work throught events, data-attributes and programatically as a jquery plugin
+They work through events, data-attributes and programatically as a jquery plugin

 Their scope are sealed and this three ways are the only ways to comunicate with them.